Half of women in STEM jobs experience gender discrimination

 Fully half of all women working in science, technology, engineering and math fields have experienced gender discrimination, according to a new survey.

-The survey, conducted by the Pew Research Center on diversity in STEM, also found that women are more likely to experience discrimination if they work in majority-men environments, work with computers, or have a postgraduate degree.
+The survey on diversity in STEM, conducted by the Pew Research Center, also found that women are more likely to experience discrimination if they work in majority-men environments, work with computers, or have a postgraduate degree.

 "Discrimination and sexual harassment are seen as more frequent, and gender is perceived as more of an impediment than an advantage to career success," the authors of the Pew report said.

-While issues of gender inequality aren't confined to one industry, Pew found the problem is worst in STEM fields.
-In STEM, 50 percent of women reported discrimination, compared to 41 percent in non-STEM jobs.
-Twenty-two percent of women reported harassment in the STEM and non-STEM fields.
+Though issues of gender inequality aren't confined to one industry, Pew found the problem is worst in STEM fields.
+In STEM, 50 percent of women reported discrimination, compared with 41 percent in non-STEM jobs.
+Twenty-two percent of women reported harassment in STEM fields, and the percentage was the same in non-STEM fields.

 STEM jobs are some of the fastest-growing, highest paying jobs out there.
 The report notes that representation in STEM jobs has an impact on the money workers make.
 Or don't make.